Miike Snow: Happy to You

 On 30 May 2011, the band announced on Facebook that they were working on a brand new album to be released in the fall.
 On 7 October 2011, the band announced on Facebook that they had begun mixing their new album, and that new music would be released by the end of the year.
 On 29 November 2011, the band announced via Facebook that the album is complete, the videos are being shot, the artwork is being finished, and the tour dates are being planned.
 On 20 December 2011, the band announced via Facebook that their second full-length album, Happy to You, was set to be released the week of 26 March 2012.
 They also said that there will be no upcoming information on the track titles, singles.
 The single "Devil's Work" was made available on Spotify on 15 December 2011.

-On 19 January 2012, Radio 1 DJ Zane Lowe premiered "Paddling Out", the first single from their second album.
+On 19 January 2012, Radio 1 DJ Zane Lowe premiered "Paddling Out," the first single from their second album.
 Subsequently, the band released the song online and also announced concert dates for their North American tour.
 At the same time, the track list and album cover art of Happy to You were revealed via Amazon UK.
-On 24 January 2012, another song from the album, called "Black Tin Box", a collaboration with Swedish singer Lykke Li, was presented at Pitchfork.
-On 9 March Miike Snow visited Annie Mac's BBC Radio 1 show and debuted a new Happy to You song "Bavarian No. 1 (Say You Will)".
+On 24 January 2012, another song from the album, called "Black Tin Box," a collaboration with Swedish singer Lykke Li, was presented at Pitchfork.
+On 9 March, Miike Snow visited Annie Mac's BBC Radio 1 show and debuted a new Happy to You song "Bavarian No. 1 (Say You Will)."

-"Paddling Out" was released on iTunes on 13 March 2012 and is featured on the FIFA 13 soundtrack, the Forza Horizon soundtrack, and the new UK Budweiser advert.
-On 15 March the video for "The Wave", the second single from Happy to You, was released.
-It was once again directed by Swedish director Andreas Nillson, who also worked on the video for "Paddling Out".
+"Paddling Out" was released on iTunes on 13 March 2012 and is featured on the FIFA 13 soundtrack, the Forza Horizon soundtrack, and the new UK Budweiser advertisement.
+On 15 March the video for "The Wave," the second single from Happy to You, was released.
+It was once again directed by Swedish director Andreas Nillson, who also worked on the video for "Paddling Out."
 Both videos form together a unified story.